orb-community/pktvisor-website/docs/docs.md

 ```

 ## Configuration File Usage
 Configure `pktvisord` at startup by YAML configuration file with the `--config` option.
-The configuration file can configure all options available on the command line and define [Policies](https://github.com/ns1labs/pktvisor/blob/develop/RFCs/2021-04-16-76-collection-policies.md) and [Taps](https://github.com/ns1labs/pktvisor/blob/develop/RFCs/2021-04-16-75-taps.md).
+The configuration file can configure all options available on the command line and define *[Policies](https://github.com/ns1labs/pktvisor/blob/develop/RFCs/2021-04-16-76-collection-policies.md)* and *[Taps](https://github.com/ns1labs/pktvisor/blob/develop/RFCs/2021-04-16-75-taps.md)*.
 All sections are optional.

-Note that Policies and Taps may also be maintained in real-time via [REST API](https://github.com/ns1labs/pktvisor#rest-api).
+Note that *Policies* and *Taps* may also be maintained in real-time via [REST API](https://github.com/ns1labs/pktvisor#rest-api).

 ```
 version: "1.0"